AymenSegni/deploy-basic-phhp-app-k8s-helm/README.md

 # k8s-helming: Deploy A PHP Application On Kubernetes With Helm

-Run a custom PHP application (PHP-FPM), MySQL database (with persistent disk secret credentials) and Nginx server on Kubernetes with Helm charts.
+Run a custom PHP application (PHP-FPM), MySQL database (with persistent disk and secret credentials) and Nginx server on Kubernetes with Helm charts.

 # Introduction
 This README walks you through the process of running an example PHP (PHP-FPM) application on a Kubernetes cluster.